NoriSte/reactjsday-2019-testing-course/book/jest-101/jsdom.md

 });
 ```

-### manipulating the DOM
+### Manipulating the DOM

-we can manipulate the dom as we were in the borwser and make assertions of the results using common web api
+We can manipulate the DOM as we were in the browser and make assertions of the results using common Web APIs

 ```js
 test("button element in jsdom", () => {